 When you relax into deep hypnosis, your brain waves actually shift.
 During this shift, you can receive what are called hypnotic suggestions.
 The process can help with smoking cessation, insomnia, healthy eating habits, stress management (especially around work and exams), emotional regulation, fears and phobias, social anxiety, work performance, self-esteem and confidence-building, and much more.

 If you are interested in learning more about hypnosis and how it can help you, I invite you to book a free 15-minute consultation with me.
-I am also hosting a workshop on Saturday, August 3rd, 2019 where you can get a taste of a hypnosis session and learn more about it in person.
-Click here to reserve a free ticket while you can.

 As a registered health care professional with an additional certification in hypnotherapy, I adhere strongly to ethical standards and professional guidelines.
 Maintaining the dignity, respect, and right to self-determination is one of my highest priorities.